Venkata-Nageswara-Bhadri78/Buyers-Lead-Intake-App/README.md

 # Mini Buyer Lead Intake App

 A small app to **capture, list, and manage buyer leads** with validation, search/filter, and CSV import/export.
-Built as an internship assignment to showcase full-stack development using React.js, JavaScript, Zod and a relational database.
+Built as an internship assignment to showcase full-stack development using React.js, JavaScript, express.js, node.js, bcrypt (for password hashing), Zod and a relational database(sqlite3).

 ---

 ## Features

-- **Authentication:** Login for user and admin
+- **Authentication:** Login for user and admin (Initial landing page)
 - **Dashboard:** Table view of buyers with sortable columns
 - **Ownership & Roles:**
   - Users can edit only their own leads
   - Admin can edit all leads
 - **Edit History:** Changes tracked in `buyer_history` table
-- **CSV Import/Export:** Upload CSV files (max 200 rows) with row-level validation and error display
+- **CSV Import/Export:** Upload CSV files directly into DB (max 200 rows) with row-level validation and error display
 - **Filters & Search:** Debounced search by name, email, phone; filters by city, property type, status, and timeline (need to complete)
 - **Validation:** Zod validation both client and server-side
 - **Pagination:** Server-side pagination with 10 rows per page